Platelet: Light transmission aggregometry

 In light transmission aggregometry (LTA), platelet-rich plasma is placed between a light source and a photocell.
 Unaggregated plasma allows relatively little light to pass through.
-After adding an agonist, the platelets aggregate, resulting in greater light transmission, which is detected by the photocell.
+After adding an agonist, the platelets aggregate, increasing light transmission, which is detected by a photocell.

+Whole blood impedance aggregometry

+Whole blood impedance aggregometry (WBA) measures the change in electrical impedance between two electrodes when platelet aggregation is induced by an agonist.
+Whole blood lumiaggregometry may increase the test sensitivity to impairment of platelet granule secretion.

 PFA-100

-The PFA-100 (Platelet Function Assay - 100) is a system for analysing platelet function in which citrated whole blood is aspirated through a disposable cartridge containing an aperture within a membrane coated with either collagen and epinephrine or collagen and ADP.
+The PFA-100 (Platelet Function Assay — 100) is a system for analysing platelet function in which citrated whole blood is aspirated through a disposable cartridge containing an aperture within a membrane coated with either collagen and epinephrine or collagen and ADP.
 These agonists induce platelet adhesion, activation and aggregation, leading to rapid occlusion of the aperture and cessation of blood flow termed the closure time (CT).
 An elevated CT with EPI and collagen can indicate intrinsic defects such as von Willebrand disease, uremia, or circulating platelet inhibitors.
-The follow-up test involving collagen and ADP is used to indicate if the abnormal CT with collagen and EPI was caused by the effects of acetyl sulfosalicylic acid (aspirin) or medications containing inhibitors.
+A follow-up test involving collagen and ADP is used to indicate if the abnormal CT with collagen and EPI was caused by the effects of acetyl sulfosalicylic acid (aspirin) or medications containing inhibitors.
+The PFA-100 is highly sensitive to von Willebrand disease, but is only moderately sensitive to defects in platelet function.